 Showers have come a long way from the simple glass door unit with one shower head or the porcelain tub with a single shower head and plastic curtain.
 When choosing a shower and bathtub now the possibilities are virtually endless.
 The choice will largely depend on budget, space, and how much renovating will need to be done.
-One should begin the search by visiting a home improvement store to view all the possibilities and learn more about the advantages and disadvantages of each.
+One should begin by asking themselves, “What is the best type of shower?” or “What is the best tub for my home?”.
+This is usually answered by what you are trying to accomplish with your space.
 Below are just a few of the options:

 A contractor or design expert can provide valuable insight into the type of shower or tub that will work best in a bathroom and whether a personal choice is even a possibility with the size or location of the plumbing.
 When considering removing a bathtub during a remodel one should remember to keep at least one bathroom in the house with a bathtub.

 The sink is another important focal point of the bathroom and also a feature that has evolved significantly in terms of design.
 It is one of the most replaced elements in a bathroom remodeling project as individuals try to open up the space, increase storage or change the style of the room.